×

 When we asked people living in Norway what life is like and how people spend their time, they said:

 "Living in Norway as an expat or a digital nomad is an enjoyable experience for many.
 The country boasts stunning scenery, friendly locals and a modern infrastructure, making it a great place to settle down and work.
 Expats and digital nomads can find a wide variety of cultural activities, language classes and professional opportunities.
 The cost of living in Norway is high, however, with prices on basic goods and services higher than in many other countries.
 In addition, the temperatures can be quite mild and the summer months are generally fairly short, so foreign visitors should plan accordingly.
 Expats can also access a variety of quality healthcare, education, and banking services, as well as a wide range of leisure activities like hiking, skiing, and sightseeing.
-All in all, Norway is a great place for expats and digital nomads to live, work, and explore," remarked one expat living in Norway.
+All in all, Norway is a great place for expats and digital nomads to live, work, and explore," wrote one member in Norway.

 View More Answers